 The City’s website www.cityoflondon.gov.uk contains a lot of very useful information for Barbican residents.

-‘Service level agreements’ are agreements between the City and us, through our representatives, about what services should be provided as part of our service charges, and how much we should pay for them.
+Many of the services provided by the BEO are the subject of ‘service level agreements’ .
+These are agreements between the City and us, through our representatives, about what services should be provided as part of our service charges, and how much we should pay for them.
 Our representatives for this purpose are our house groups.

 The BRC is mainly involved at the level of policy, budgets and strategy.
 Day to day issues are the province of the Barbican Estate Office.
 But the BRC has the final word on any issue.